Are your employees irritating your customers?

 Behaviors Influence Customer Experience

-With each different employee, comes a different behavior and personalty.
+With each different employee, comes a different behavior and personality.
 As a result, different personalities approach the same activity or situation differently.

 Thinking back, I’m confident both employees had been given fairly strict instructions on protocols for customers.
 In fact, I would presume the restaurant actually had stricter protocols for their employees.
 Yet the waitress serving us didn’t let it impact her desire to personalize our experience.